 Tax Planning for Securities

-There's no tax on the transfer of stocks, bonds, mutual funds, and other securities held outside of retirement plans, but the tax will be due when the investments are sold.
+There's no tax on the transfer of stocks, bonds, mutual funds, or other securities held outside of retirement plans, but the tax will be due when the investments are sold at a gain.
 If you receive securities during a divorce settlement, your cost basis will be the same as your former spouse's.

 The Concept of Trading Assets

 Divorcing spouses will sometimes "trade" assets.
-For example, one spouse might transfer their share of the house in exchange for a portion of the other spouse's retirement assets.
+For example, one spouse might transfer their share of the house in exchange for a portion of the other's retirement assets.
 But simply adding up all the assets and dividing them in half usually does not result in a fair division of property.

 Divorcing spouses will want to discount the value of the assets by the expected taxes due when the assets are sold.
 In other words, the analysis involves "comparing after-tax dollars for each asset being traded," Carlisle says.